pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1048 Security

+Security in the applications in my last work it's not apply in any part of the system, but I need to learn about this topics because I need to start to think in how we design and maintenance secure applications.

 ##### Day 1047 - 1048 Event Messages

 Today I finish that read the RabbitMQ Essentials book, this books its a high level review of this